 The beautiful Gateshead Millennium Bridge is a pedestrian bridge linking Newcastle and Gateshead Quays and has played a major role in the regeneration of Gateshead’s former industrial waterfront.
-As the first Tyne Bridge built solely for leisure purposes it provides convenient access from Newcastle to Sage Gateshead and Baltic Centre showpieces of Gateshead’s riverside revival.
+As the first Tyne Bridge built solely for leisure purposes it provides convenient access from Newcastle to Sage Gateshead and BALTIC showpieces of Gateshead’s riverside revival.

 This steel bridge opened to the public in 2001 and consists of two arches.
 One lies horizontal, providing a crossing platform for pedestrians and cyclists to reach the opposing bank.
 It is joined at ninety degrees by the elegant vertical arch that spans the Tyne to 345 feet.

 The bridge is sometimes called the blinking-eye or winking-eye bridge from its capacity to tilt forty degrees, allowing vessels to pass beneath with a navigational clearance of 82 feet.
 This can be achieved in four and a half minutes.

 Architects, Wilkinson Eyre were given the task of building the bridge after winning a competition for its design in 1995.
 It has gone on to win some notable awards.
 In 2002 Wilkinson Eyre were awarded the Royal Institute of British Architects Stirling Prize and construction engineers Gifford and Partners received the IStructE Supreme Award in 2003.
 In 2005 it was given the Outstanding Structure Award from the International Association for Bridge and Structural Engineering.